If you're searching for inclusive cruises from Orlando, then you're actually looking to find cruises that leave from Port Canaveral.

 Disney Cruise Line currently offers from 3-day to 7-day cruises from Port Canaveral.

 Norwegian Cruise Line also offers limited cruises from Port Canaveral.

-In fact, this cruise line has two ships, Norwegian Epic and Norwegian Sun, with itineraries from Orlando.
+In fact, this cruise line has three ships, Norwegian Breakaway, Norwegian Star and Norwegian Sun, with itineraries from Orlando.

-Norwegian Sun offers shorter 3- to 5-day cruises from Orlando to the Bahamas.
+Norwegian Sun offers shorter 3- to 5-day cruises and an occasional longer itinerary from Orlando.

 Ports of call include Costa Maya, Mexico; Grand Cayman, Cayman Islands; Ocho Rios, Jamaica; and St. Thomas, USVI.

 Royal Caribbean also offers popular inclusive cruises from the Orlando area or Port Canaveral.